jakevm21/Checkers/README.md

 # About

 This program provides a gui with which you can play checkers against the computer or another player.
 I used Python's Turtle library to draw the gui.
 I did my best to follow SOLID design principles when implementing the game.
+This involved encapsulating different functionalities such as the board (model), gui (view), and input/move processor (controller) inside of distinct classes.

 Learn more about the game here: https://en.wikipedia.org/wiki/Checkers.